2016-10-31 - PSEUDO-DARKLEECH RIG-V FROM 64.187.225[.]228 SENDS CERBER RANSOMWARE

 IMAGES

 Shown above: Desktop of an infected Windows host after rebooting.
-Looks like Cerber is up to version 4.1.1.
+Looks like Cerber ransomware is up to version 4.1.1.

 Click here to return to the main page.